Companies must focus on managing cyber-attacks, not eliminating them

 "Everyone is hacking into everything," said Benoit Dupont, professor of criminology at the University of Montreal and the Canada Research Chair in Cybersecurity.

-"Even the most secure, aware organizations like the top intelligence agencies in the world get hacked," he said.
-Last month, the New York Times reported that the cyberweapons developed by the National Security Agency to spy on other countries are now being used against it, thanks to a leak.
+"Even the most secure, aware organizations like the top intelligence agencies in the world get hacked," he said, pointing to a report in the New York Times last month that the cyberweapons developed by the National Security Agency to spy on other countries are now being used against it, thanks to a leak.

 The number of Canadian businesses experiencing losses of $1-million or more loss rose to seven per cent from just one per cent two years ago, according to a 2017 report by the Canadian Chamber of Commerce.